moein72002/AKS/README.md

 # Adaptive Keyframe Sampling for Long Video Understanding
 This is the official implementaion of paper '[***Adaptive Keyframe Sampling for Long Video Understanding***](https://arxiv.org/abs/2502.21271)', which is accepted in ***CVPR 2025***.
-We are currently in the process of code collection, with all codes expected to be finalized by March.

 ## Abstract